mdeguzis/SteamOS-Tools/README.md

 Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki), located to your right in this repository for all supplemental information and instructions.
 A direct link to the FAQ is [here](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/FAQ).
 Information for installations, as well as much more, is located within.
 If there is a page missing, or information you wish me to add, please let me know via an issues ticket.

-For SteamOS-specific help (aside from SteamOS-Tools), I do ask you visit and review the community SteamOS wiki at [steamos.wikia.com](http://steamos.wikia.com) for all other topics.
+For SteamOS-specific help (aside from SteamOS-Tools), I do ask you visit and review the community SteamOS wiki at [Valve's GitHub page](https://github.com/ValveSoftware/SteamOS/wiki) for all other topics.
 This is one area that I greatly appreciate help and support with.
 Please considering signing up or anonymously contributing to it.

 # Hosted packages